rsongphon/Satellite-Based-AGB-CHM-Estimation-Model-/content/_index.md

 This project is an UNET probabilistic deep learning model for estimating forest structure data such as canopy height/above ground biomass from satellite-based data such as sentinel 1 , sentinel 2 and GEDI data.

-Here you can find all relevant information about this project.
+Here you can find all relevant information about this project in this [repository](https://gitlab.com/cloud_arv/agritech/varuna-ml/unet_canopyheight_estimation).

 -----------------